An anthropologist could...

 - Neanderthals, Orangutans, Lemurs, & You—It's a Primate Family Reunion!

 - Perfect Plating: Which Food Presentation Technique is Best?

-Do you have a specific question about a career in Sociology that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as an Anthropologist that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - American Anthropological Association: www.aaanet.org